-CRMN 6310 Conflict Resolution Management CRMN 6330 Internship in Mediation (Prerequisite: CRMN 6310) MANA 6342 Employee Negotiations and Collective Bargaining (Prerequisite: MANA 51.521) And select one of the following: CRMN 6320 Advanced Family Mediation (Prerequisite: CRMN 6310) or CRMN 6321 Advanced Business Mediation (Prerequisite: CRMN 6310)
+CRMN 6310 Conflict Resolution Management MANA 6342 Employee Negotiations and Collective Bargaining (Prerequisite: MANA 51.521) CRMN 6320 Advanced Family Mediation (Prerequisite: CRMN 6310) CRMN 6321 Advanced Business Mediation (Prerequisite: CRMN 6310)

 General Management Concentration

 The General Management Concentration is designed to give students the flexibility to build their own concentration by choosing courses based upon their interests.
 Students develop their program to fit their educational and career goals by completing 12 hours of the 6000 level courses listed below, in addition to the 24-hour core requirement.
 This concentration is also available online.